 “Being so involved is admittedly stressful, but it helps you grow so much personally and professionally,” she says.

 Last year, Ayeni worked as a summer associate and diversity fellow at Meyers Nave, an Oakland-based law firm that primarily represents municipalities.
 “Victoria attended our diversity committee meetings and had thoughtful input, whether we were looking at internal policies or a more macro level,” says Eric Casher ’06, a principal at the firm who chairs that committee.
 “A lot of people pay lip service to it as a general principle, but I get the sense she’s genuinely committed to promoting diversity in the profession.”

 After law school, Ayeni plans to make her mark as a litigator, with hopes of eventually focusing on civil rights.
 “Litigation is a place where you can make change because you’re creating precedent,” she says.
 “You can start small but then ultimately have larger impact.”

-UC Hastings Law invites you to GAMECHANGER Night: Celebrating the local, state wide and global impact of our alumni and supporting the next wave of lawyers who will shape our world.
+UC Law SF invites you to GAMECHANGER Night: Celebrating the local, state wide and global impact of our alumni and supporting the next wave of lawyers who will shape our world.

 Sponsorship opportunities available.
 Attendance is limited.
 All net proceeds support scholarships.